brikis98/yevgeniy-brikman-homepage/_posts/2015-10-09-the-7-habits-of-highly-effective-people.md

 Some of my favorite quotes:

-Did you ever consider how ridiculous it would be to try to cram on a farm‚Äîto forget to plant in the spring, play all summer and then cram in the fall to bring in the harvest?
+Did you ever consider how ridiculous it would be to try to cram on a farm—to forget to plant in the spring, play all summer and then cram in the fall to bring in the harvest?
 The farm is a natural system.
 The price must be paid and the process followed.
 You always reap what you sow; there is no shortcut.

-As Emerson once put it, ‚ÄúWhat you are shouts so loudly in my ears I cannot hear what you say.‚Äù
+As Emerson once put it, "What you are shouts so loudly in my ears I cannot hear what you say."

 In the last analysis, what we are communicates far more eloquently than anything we say or do.
 We all know it.
 There are people we trust absolutely because we know their character.
-Whether they‚Äôre eloquent or not, whether they have the human relations techniques or not, we trust them, and we work successfully with them.
+Whether they're eloquent or not, whether they have the human relations techniques or not, we trust them, and we work successfully with them.

 Where we stand depends on where we sit.

-‚ÄúInside-out‚Äù means to start first with self; even more fundamentally, to start with the most inside part of self‚Äîwith your paradigms, your character, and your motives.
+"Inside-out" means to start first with self; even more fundamentally, to start with the most inside part of self—with your paradigms, your character, and your motives.
 It says if you want to have a happy marriage, be the kind of person who generates positive energy and sidesteps negative energy rather than empowering it.
 If you want to have a more pleasant, cooperative teenager, be a more understanding, empathic, consistent, loving parent.
 If you want to have more freedom, more latitude in your job, be a more responsible, a more helpful, a more contributing employee.
 If you want to be trusted, be trustworthy.
 If you want the secondary greatness of recognized talent, focus first on primary greatness of character.

-In the words of both Peter Drucker and Warren Bennis, ‚ÄúManagement is doing things right; leadership is doing the right things.‚Äù Management is efficiency in climbing the ladder of success; leadership determines whether the ladder is leaning against the right wall.
+In the words of both Peter Drucker and Warren Bennis, "Management is doing things right; leadership is doing the right things."
+Management is efficiency in climbing the ladder of success; leadership determines whether the ladder is leaning against the right wall.

-Efficient management without effective leadership is, as one individual has phrased it, ‚Äúlike straightening deck chairs on the Titanic.‚Äù
+Efficient management without effective leadership is, as one individual has phrased it, "like straightening deck chairs on the Titanic."

-The key is not to prioritize what‚Äôs on your schedule, but to schedule your priorities.
+The key is not to prioritize what's on your schedule, but to schedule your priorities.

 The amateur salesman sells products; the professional sells solutions to needs and problems.

-Notice the sequence: ethos, pathos, logos‚Äîyour character, and your relationships, and then the logic of your presentation.
+Notice the sequence: ethos, pathos, logos—your character, and your relationships, and then the logic of your presentation.
 This represents another major paradigm shift.
 Most people, in making presentations, go straight to the logos, the left brain logic, of their ideas.
 They try to convince other people of the validity of that logic without first taking ethos and pathos into consideration.

-I do not agree with the popular success literature that says that self-esteem is primarily a matter of mind set, of attitude‚Äîthat you can psych yourself into peace of mind.
+I do not agree with the popular success literature that says that self-esteem is primarily a matter of mind set, of attitude—that you can psych yourself into peace of mind.
 Peace of mind comes when your life is in harmony with true principles and values and in no other way.

-People don‚Äôt care how much you know until they know how much you care.
+People don't care how much you know until they know how much you care.

 **Rating**: 4 stars